Metaplay logo

 Tools like Metaplay's Game Config kit contains diff tooling for reviewing and validating changes before publishing a new config, which is invaluable when working on a game that's being played by millions of players per day.

-Bringing Building for Scale - Part Three: How to operate a growing live game we’ve discussed in detail four core needs that evolve as your game grows in size, and accordingly increases in complexity.
+Bringing Scaling Live Service Games - Part Three: How to operate a growing live game to a close, we've discussed in detail four core needs that evolve as your game grows in size, and accordingly increases in complexity.

 They comprise the second Pillar of Scaling: The increasing complexity of your game and together they are: